Lovi-0/StreamingCommunity/README.md

 - `root_path`: Directory where all videos will be saved

   #### Path examples:
   * Windows: `C:\\MyLibrary\\Folder` or `\\\\MyServer\\MyLibrary` (if you want to use a network folder)
   * Linux/MacOS: `Desktop/MyLibrary/Folder`
     `<br/><br/>`

+- `movie_folder_name`: The name of the subdirectory where movies will be stored.
+- `serie_folder_name`: The name of the subdirectory where TV series will be stored.

 - `map_episode_name`: Template for TV series episode filenames

   #### Episode name usage: